uoregon-libraries/newspaper-curation-app/hugo/content/workflow/fixing-live-batches.md

   reverse them if necessary: purge the new version of the batch and then load the old one.
 - Batch destruction commands.
-These are very permanent, and will dispose of the old version of batches, which you no presumably no longer want living alongside the new version.
+These are very permanent, and will dispose of the old version of batches, which you presumably no longer want living alongside the new version.

 At UO, we also have a separate component we try to manage, which is a "batch patch" for our dark archive.
 For each change to a batch that's been archived,